WebAssembly/spec/proposals/exception-handling/Exceptions-formal-overview.md

 ```
 instr ::= ... | 'throw' tagaddr | 'catch'{ tagaddr? instr* }* instr* 'end'
-        | 'delegate'{ labelidx } instr* 'end' | 'caught'{ tagaddr val^n } instr* 'end'
+        | 'delegate'{ labelidx } instr* 'end' | 'caught'{ tagaddr val* } instr* 'end'
 ```

 #### Block Contexts and Label Kinds

 So far block contexts are only used in the reduction of `br l` and `return`, and only include labels or values on the stack on the left side of the hole `[_]`.
-If we want to be able to break jumping over try-catch and try-delegate blocks, we must allow for the new administrative control instructions to appear after labels in block contexts.
+To be able to break jumping over try-catch and try-delegate blocks, the new administrative control instructions must be allowed to appear after labels in block contexts.

 ```
 B^0 ::= val* '[_]' instr* | val* C^0 instr*